MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-install-prerequisites.md

 >[!IMPORTANT]
 >Version 2.3.20.0 is a security update.
 With this update, Microsoft Entra Connect requires TLS 1.2.
 Ensure that you have TLS 1.2 enabled before updating to this version.
 >
-> All versions of Windows Server that are supported for Microsoft Entra Connect V2.0 already default to TLS 1.2.
+>All versions of [Windows Server support TLS 1.2](/windows-server/security/tls/tls-ssl-schannel-ssp-overview).
 If TLS 1.2 is not enabled on your server you will need to enable this before you can deploy Microsoft Entra Connect V2.0.
 >
 >For a PowerShell script to check whether TLS 1.2 is enabled, see [PowerShell script to check TLS](reference-connect-tls-enforcement.md#powershell-script-to-check-tls-12)
 >